Jayden0302/website_monitoring/README.md

 ```
   python main.py <time_interval>
 ```
-The tool accept an integer arguement from command-line, else it will get the default_time_interval from the config.json.
+The tool accept an integer arguement from command-line, ommit it to get the default_time_interval from the config.json.